-The Geneva Learning Foundation, in partnership with the University of Illinois College of Education and Learning Strategies International (LSi), is pleased to announce an open access course to support the development of scalable digital learning.
+The Geneva Learning Foundation, in partnership with the University of Illinois College of Education and Learning Strategies International (LSi), is pleased to announce the first open access course to support the digital transformation of learning, education, and training.

 The #DigitalScholar course was announced at the World Summit on the Information Society in Geneva, Switzerland, on 12 June 2017.

 We are not currently receiving applications for the #DigitalScholar curriculum.
 Please let us know that you are interested by completing the form at the bottom of this page.

 You may view the briefing presentation from the 2016 #DigitalScholar course to learn more about the initiative.

 - Training providers transitioning their face-to-face courses to digital;

 - Consultants who offer training or capacity-building services to their clients;